zxuuuustupid/PRN/README.md

 ### "It's my first paper!
 I love it so much!"
 Let me give a simple introduction to the artical.
 With all my codes.
 Here's the `pdf` of the artical: [PRN-20240829.pdf](PRN-20240829.pdf)

+**I'm glad to tell you all that it has been published by IEEE!
+Paper is availabe on https://ieeexplore.ieee.org/document/10874474**

 ## Parallel relation network for fault detection of train transmission systems with zero-fault sample
 In this artical, we proposed such a method for Beijing PHM 2024 conference
 ## Model structure